 Traveling in RV comfort to a music festival ranks near the top for reasons to own or rent an RV.
-Whether your musical tastes run to country, blues or classic rock, there’s a festival nearly every weekend from early spring to Labor Day.
-Why not start planning your own trips to music festivals this year?
-We’d like to help you get started—here are just four of the top music festivals for taking your RV.
+Whether your musical tastes run to country, blues, classic rock, hip hop, or anything else, there’s a festival nearly every weekend from early spring to Labor Day in some part of the U.S.

-RV Traveler Tip for Bonnaroo: Be sure to purchase your RV parking pass at the same time as your tickets, as both sell out early.
-No hook-ups on-site, but small generators are allowed, so check the guidelines.
+Pro Tip: Purchase your car or RV parking pass at the same time as your festival tickets, as both sell out early.
+There are no RV hook-ups on-site, but small generators are allowed, so check the guidelines.

 Firefly Music Festival lets you feed your need to hear top bands while camping in the great outdoors.
-Held at Dover International Speedway, Firefly offers several levels of camping in two campgrounds within an easy walk of the entertainment.
-Go for the bands, the Brewery, the Coffee House and the outdoor market, and go home with lots of new friends.
-Held in mid-June each year and campsites sell out early, so plan ahead.
+Held at Dover International Speedway, Firefly offers several levels of camping in two campgrounds within an easy walk of all the entertainment.
+Most campers—whether you bring a tent or an RV—stay in a lively area known as The Grove, so you'll have plenty of opportunities to socialize and make the most of your trip.